ProjectSegfault/transparency/finance/2024/1 - January.md

 * 11.5 EUR as of 20/08/2023

 * Paid.
-1 year and 3 months left.
+2 months left.

 ### Rsync.net (FIAT)